Joseon Navy: Byeolseon

-Late Dynasty
+Late dynasty

 Panokseon

 A multideck warship that carries at least 26 cannons but usually carries more (maybe up to 50) and 50 to 60 rowers and sailors and another 125 marines.
 By having multiple levels, the rowers at the bottom were relatively safe, and marines at the top would have a height advantage over the enemy, firing down upon them and avoiding boarding the ship.
 The upper deck had a tower in the ship's middle used for command and observation.
 The deck of the panokseon was broad and flat, making it ideal for the installation of cannons.
 Panokseons came in different sizes, the largest vessels estimated to range between 70 ft and 100 ft in length with a second row of cannons to fire a broadside and to repel boarders.

 Bangpaeseon

-A medium-sized combat ship from the late Joseon period armed with 4-6 cannons that erected shield plates on the hull to protect soldiers from enemy arrows and similar threats.
-It is also called a defensive ship (방선).
-It is smaller than a warship (전선) and larger than a military ship (병선).
-It is a combat ship that has shield plates of appropriate height erected on both sides of the upper deck to protect soldiers from enemy arrows and stones.
-This indicates that the bangpaeseon was developed alongside the bangeunseon during the Eulmyo Japanese invasions.
-However, there are no records of the bangpaeseon being used in actual combat during the Imjin War.
-It reappeared after the Imjin War, starting from the reign of Injo.
+The bangpaeseon (shield ship) was a medium-sized warship used in the late Joseon Dynasty, designed with shield boards along the deck to protect soldiers from arrows and stones.
+It was smaller than major warships but larger than smaller armed vessels.
+A main-base shield ship carried 55 men, and shield ships at local naval posts carried 31 men.
+The ship type had existed before the Imjin War but disappeared from records during the war itself.
+It reappeared during the reign of King Injo when smaller vessels were needed for the shallow waters of Korea’s western coast.
+Over time, its use spread across several western provinces as large warships proved costly and difficult to operate in shallow harbors.
+By 1770, records show there were more shield ships than major warships in the Joseon navy.